1. About Action Tutoring

 Legitimate interests: where information we request or collect independently is used to effectively coordinate the delivery of our programme both in-school and online, to tailor our volunteering opportunities to your preferences and availability, to advertise location-specific opportunities and logistical information to you, to manage optional additional Action Tutoring-related communications to you, to record your engagement on our tutoring programmes, to ensure we are engaging and recruiting a diverse range of volunteers, and to enable the evaluation of our impact and improve future programme delivery

-Examples: full name, occupation, contact email, tutoring preferences
+Examples: full name, occupation, postal address, gender, date of birth, contact email, contact phone, qualifications, tutoring preferences

 Legal obligation: where we may need to use or share information in order to comply with a legal obligation, such as to meet our safeguarding responsibilities by facilitating the investigation of a safeguarding concern with a local authority.

-Examples: DBS certificate number, DBS issue date, copy of DBS certificate, volunteering history
+Examples: DBS certificate number, DBS issue date, copy of DBS certificate, volunteering history, video/audio recordings of any sessions you deliver online

 Consent: in order to facilitate any additional processing of information beyond which is outlined in this privacy notice, we will seek consent from the relevant individuals in order to do so.